 There is a spot to add additional information if necessary.

 To sign up for letter delivery services, please fill out our brief form, upload your letter, and we will provide a quote via email.
-Register for letter delivery and upload your letter now.
+Register for a family visit and letter delivery and upload your information now.